hydradatabase/docs/concepts/updates-and-deletes.md

 Hydra Columnar updates and deletes will meet the isolation level requested for your current transaction (the default is `READ COMMITTED`).
-Keep in mind that an `UPDATE` query is implenmented as a `DELETE` followed by an `INSERT`.
+Keep in mind that an `UPDATE` query is implemented as a `DELETE` followed by an `INSERT`.
 As new data that is inserted in one transaction can appear in a second transaction in `READ COMMITTED`, this can affect concurrent transactions even if the first transaction was an `UPDATE`.
 While this satisfies `READ COMMITTED`, it may result in unexpected behavior.
 This is also possible in heap (row-based) tables, but heap tables contain additional metadata that limit the impact of this case.

-For stronger isolation guarantees, `REPEATABLE READ` is recommended, as your transaction will be cancelled if it references data that has been modified by another transaction.
+For stronger isolation guarantees, `REPEATABLE READ` is recommended.
+In this isolation level, your transaction will be cancelled if it references data that has been modified by another transaction.
 In this case, your application should be prepared to retry the transaction.